graze/golang-service/README.md

 $ go get github.com/graze/golang-service/handlers
 ```

-### ContextEntry Adder
+### Context Adder

 Adds context to the responseWriter so it can be accessed from within a method.
-It also

 ```go
 r := mux.NewRouter()